bookofproofs/bookofproofs.github.io/_sources/history/19th-century/heyting.md

 * This work had another beneficial effect as far as Heyting was concerned for it brought him to the attention of Heinrich Scholz who held the chair of mathematical logic in Münster.
 * Scholz made his extensive library available to Heyting, fortunate since Münster was relatively close to Enschede, and a lifelong friendship arose between the two.
 * Heyting's academic isolation in Enschede no longer seemed the problem that it might have been.
-* By this time Heyting had married Johanne Friederieke Nijenhuis.
 * Heyting attended the Erkenntnis Symposium at Königsberg in September 1930.
 * Although Heyting's version of intuitionist logic differed somewhat from that of Brouwer, it is clear that one of his main aims was to make Brouwer's ideas more accessible and better known.
 * There were others interested in intuitionist logic working on similar problems of formalisation at the same time as Heyting.